 Orlando is the youngest son of Sir Rowland de Bois and younger brother of Oliver.
 His inheritance has been swindled by his elder brother and he too is banished and finds refuge in Ardenne Forest where he finds acceptance, comfort and support.
 He has fallen madly in love with Rosalind and later not recognising her in disguise, laments his longing for her.

 He and Jaques have long running derisory repartees.

 Jaques should seek out a fool who wanders about the forest:

 “He is drowned in the brook.
 Look but in, and you shall see him,”(III.ii.262–263) meaning that Jaques will see a fool in his own reflection .

 Jaques - A faithful lord who accompanies Duke Senior into exile in the Forest of Ardenne.
 A rather droll, cynical philosopher who expresses some of the most profound and memorable passages, especially the lengthy observations of life in the Seven Ages of Man.

 While he is a loyal servant of Duke Senior, he does not appear to welcome the company of others as this exchange between Jaques and Orlando illustrates:

-Jaques: * I thank you for your company, but, good faith, I had as lief have*
+Jaques: I thank you for your company, but, good faith, I had as lief have been myself alone.

-Orlando: * And so had I; but yet, for fashion sake, I thank you too for your*
+Orlando: And so had I; but yet, for fashion sake, I thank you too for your society.